-Bruxism is a condition involving grinding the teeth or extreme clenching of the jaw.
+Bruxism, a condition involving grinding of the teeth or extreme clenching of the jaw, is the most destructive activity your teeth can experience.
 You may unconsciously clench your jaw while awake, and/or clench your jaw or grind your teeth while sleeping.

 Symptoms of bruxism.